 In three.js, refraction is implemented using environment maps.
 As with reflection, a refracting object does not show its actual environment; it refracts the cubemap texture that is used as the environment map.
 For refraction, a special "mapping" must be used for the environment map texture.
-The mapping is the second parameter to THREE.ImageUtils.loadTextureCube().
-Here is an example of loading a cubemap texture for use in refraction mapping
+The mapping property of a texture tells how that texture will be mapped to a surface.
+For a cubemap texture being used for refraction, it should be set to